iluvjava/iluvjava/README.md

 ### Flex
 1. I am studying applied math in university at a graduate level.
-2. I actually think coding (computer programming) is not enough intellectual challenge for me compare to mathematics.
+2. I actually think coding (computer programming) is not enough of an intellectual challenge for me compare to mathematics.